norulshahlam/spring-jwt2/README.md

 ### Test initial data in db

--Run mysql in cli using docker
+Run mysql in cli using docker

   docker exec -it localhost bash

-- Connect to mysql
+Connect to mysql

   mysql -u admin -proot

-- Test
+Test

   use mydb;
   show tables;
   select * from user;
   select * from role;
   select * from user_roles;

-- Stop & remove all running proceses
+Stop & remove all running proceses

   docker rm $(docker ps -a -q) -f